Our Story About Kidney Disease

 — COVID-19 therapeutics in transplant patients

-Because masks are more effective when worn by everyone, we require visitors and clients to wear a mask as well as being fully vaccinated.
+Because masks are more effective when worn by everyone, we require visitors and clients a suitable mask while inside or in close proximity.
+More about mask suitability….

 When I feel safe doing on-site visits, I must ensure that certain protocols are followed and that any locations I enter are safe.